JakeobCZ/NetworkWatcher/README.md

 - Monitors active network connections continuously.
 - Sends notifications via the tray icon when any new connection appears.
-- Designed to actively inform about active VPN connections.
+- Designed to inform about active VPN connections.
 - Can run in the background and start automatically with Windows.
 - Tray icon provides quick access to application controls.